smilack/purescript-gesso/README.md

 ## Documentation

 - [Quick-Start Guide](docs/quickstart.md)
-- [The Gesso Manual](manual.md) covers the vast majority of what you need to know to use Gesso effectively
+- [The Gesso Manual](manual.md) covers the vast majority of what you need to know to use Gesso effectively.
-- There are a variety of [examples](examples/README.md) available to look through
+- There are a variety of [examples](examples/README.md) available to look through.
+- Details about specific functions and types can be found on [Pursuit](https://pursuit.purescript.org/packages/purescript-gesso/).
 - If you encounter a bug, the documentation is unclear or incorrect, or you have ideas for improving the API, open an issue.
 - For general help or questions, create a thread on the [PureScript Discourse instance](https://discourse.purescript.org/) or the [PureScript Discord Server](https://purescript.org/chat).